NY, US · AI law tracker

 legislation

-Next deadline: No fixed deadline, as the bill is currently under review in the Assembly Committee on Consumer Affairs And Protection.
+Next deadline: No fixed deadline; the bill is currently in committee.

 Subscriber only